 The Traders’ Dynamic Index (TDI) is a popular and versatile trading indicator designed by Dean Malone.
 It combines three powerful tools — the Relative Strength Index (RSI), Moving Averages, and Bollinger Bands — to create a single, integrated market analysis system.

-Because the TDI blends volatility, market sentiment, and trend strength, it helps traders quickly identify high-probability buy and sell opportunities.
+Because the TDI blends volatility, market sentiment, and Trend Strength, it helps traders quickly identify high-probability buy and sell opportunities.
 The TDI Indicator for MT4 (free download) appears in a separate sub-window and is widely used in swing trading, day trading, and algorithmic strategies.

 How the TDI Indicator Works